 I REFUSE TO LIVE WITH A MISTAKE.
 And what a colossal blunder my partner and I made back in 2003, when we had a pool dug on the property.
 Actually, the pool wasn’t the problem — the area around it was.
 As you can see in the photo up top, we’d had a fence installed right next to the pool’s narrow cement border.
 Would you like to see how I turned this pool prison into a pool garden?

 I can tell you that after I started designing actual gardens on the property, the pool area became a real eye-sore.
 I tried to screen it from view by placing tall arborvitaes (above) along the pool’s long southern side.
-I also planted Baltic ivy at the base of the chain-link fence, figuring the vine would turn the the fence into a wall of living green.
-Turns out that Baltic ivy is a ground-hugger, not a climber.
+I also planted Baltic ivy at the base of the chain-link fence.
+The vine, I hoped, would turn the the fence into a wall of living green.
+Soon after, I learned that Baltic ivy is a ground-hugger, not a climber.
 Consequently I had no option but to change the fence.

 In the spring of 2011, I had a new fence (it is up to code) built several feet outside the existing one.
 Then the old fence was cut away and removed.
 (It has a new life now, surrounding a friend’s kitchen garden in a neighboring town.)